Goat Fell Isle of Arran

 Brodick from the Arran Ferry image

-The image below is of the Wineport Bar and Bistro at Cladach, about 2 miles north of Brodick.
+The image below is of the Wineport Bar and Bistro at Cladach, 2 miles north of Brodick.
 Behind the Bistro is the Arran Brewery.
-The well marked Goat Fell trail starts from next to the brewery shop, just behind the bistro.
+The well marked Goat Fell trail starts from next to the brewery shop.
 There is a car park in front of the bistro, and another car park across the road.

 This image was taken early in the morning.
 On my return in the afternoon, there were many hikers in the beer garden here enjoying cool beer.